dillon2013/pbx/README.md

 When you are commiting changes, please do this in a way you would do it in a normal development process.

 The test does not have any intentional bugs.
 So if you do find any, you can relay them back to us.
-Start by creating a fork, add your changes and send us a link back to your work.
+Start by cloning the repository, add your changes and send us a link back to your work.

 ## Deliverable